Lumacx/Starknet_2025_Narratum/docs/documentation.md

 - **Template-Driven Story Creation**: Creators can use predefined templates to structure their stories.
 The `create/page.tsx` file shows how users can select from a list of mock templates such as "Three-Act Structure", "The Hero's Journey", and "Freytag's Pyramid".
 The creation process now involves a guided flow (managed by `src/app/create/page.tsx`, `src/app/create/begin/page.tsx`, and `src/app/create/support/page.tsx`) that assists users in defining initial prompts, selecting templates, and providing reference materials.
 - **Story Content Editing**: Users can create and edit the textual content of individual story pages within a dedicated editor.
 This includes functionality for navigating between pages and an auto-save feature to ensure content is regularly preserved.
 - **AI Writing Prompts**: The application integrates with an AI tool to provide writing prompts.
 The `src/ai/flows/generate-writing-prompts.ts` file defines a Genkit flow that takes a story template and user input to generate a list of compelling writing prompts.
-- **User Authentication**: Narratum supports multiple authentication methods to provide flexibility for users:
+- **User Authentication & Credit System**: Narratum supports multiple authentication methods and integrates a credit system for accessing premium content.
     *   **Google Sign-In (GSI) Button**: Users can seamlessly sign in using their Google accounts.
 This method integrates with Firebase Authentication for secure and convenient access.
     *   **Starknet Wallet Connection**: For users in the decentralized ecosystem, Narratum allows login and profile management through Starknet-compatible wallets.
     *   **Email/Password**: Traditional email and password authentication is also supported via Firebase, allowing for straightforward account creation and login.

-    The `AuthContext.tsx` file centrally manages the authentication state across all these methods.
+    *   **Credit Management**: The `AuthContext.tsx` file centrally manages the authentication state, including the loading and real-time synchronization of user credits from Firestore.
+This ensures that the application's UI accurately reflects the user's credit balance, preventing premature rendering before credit data is available.
 - **Story Discovery Page with Search and Filtering**: This page provides a comprehensive interface for users to find stories within the Narratum platform.
     *   **UI Implementation (Completed)**: The user interface for the "Discover" page (`src/app/discover/page.tsx`) has been designed and implemented.
 It includes a prominent search bar for semantic searches, flexible genre/tag filters via a reusable `GenreMultiSelect` component, and an appealing grid display of story previews (cards).
     *   **Semantic Search Integration (Completed)**: The page is fully integrated with the `src/app/api/semantic-search/route.ts` API endpoint, allowing users to perform AI-powered semantic searches for stories based on themes and concepts.
 Search results are effectively filtered and displayed.